| |

 If you are on a budget, you can reach the falls by local transport.
 Take the bus number 120 for Parque Nacional/Aeroporto.
 This bus departs from Terminal Transporte Urbano (TTU) in Foz do Iguacu city centre.
 The bus goes to the entrance of Iguazú National Park on the Iguazu Falls Brazil side, via the airport.

-Visiting the falls from the Brazilian side
+Visiting the falls from the Brazil side

 From the Iguazú National Park entrance on the Brazil side of the falls, follow pretty trails along the forest wall.
 From here, you can view the scale and panorama of these impressive waterfalls, as well as the local wildlife.